infracost/docs/docs/integrations/github_app.md

 - the pull request status (e.g. open, closed, merged) and metadata such as labels, merged by, and approved by are included in the dashboard filters and reports.
 - [Guardrails](/docs/infracost_cloud/guardrails/) and [centralized cost policies](/docs/infracost_cloud/cost_policies/) work without you needing to make changes in your CI/CD pipelines.

-We are currently working on our SOC 2 Type II compliance process, see our [security page](/security) for more details.
+We are SOC 2 Type II certified, see our [security page](/security) for more details.
 If you prefer a manual integration where you maintain Infracost, see [GitHub Actions](https://github.com/infracost/actions/) integration.

 ## Usage